 As part of our season of events related to our pavilion - 101st km Further Everywhere, by Alexander Brodsky, that looks at the theme of creativity in exile following the 1917 revolution, Pushkin House is hosting a get together for Russians living in London today, to get together and share their experiences of moving here, or being born here to emigre parents.

 A panel discussion will be followed by an open session where everyone can share their story.
-The panel will include those whose memories go back to the first Russian diaspora in London such as Larisa Salmina-Haskell, who lives in Oxford now, an extraordinary lady who survived the Leningrad blockade and who is also responsible for putting together a Russian collection at the Ashmolean Museum.
-Other speakers will include artist Sergei Pavlenko, who was awarded a commission to paint a large-scale picture of the Queen.
-There will also be those who left the Soviet Union at the time of the Fall of the Berlin Wall and those who are part of the latest migration wave.
+The panel will include those whose memories go back to the first Russian diaspora in London such as Larisa Salmina-Haskell, an extraordinary lady who survived the Leningrad blockade and who is also responsible for putting together a Russian collection at the Ashmolean Museum.
+Other speakers include award-winning artist Sergei Pavlenko.
+There will also be those who left the Soviet Union at the time of the Fall of the Berlin Wall and those who are part of the latest wave of migration.

-Have a cup of Russian tea and cake (available to purchase from Pushkin House library) and ask your question an share your experience too!
+Have a cup of Russian tea, ask your question and share your experience.
 If you have an interesting story to tell let us know in advance.
 Please contact Olga on 0778 6961523.

 This event is free.
 Please email email@example.com to RSVP.
 In English and Russian.